Pressure mounts on NCAA as House Democrats demand answers over tournament disparities

 “To say that you value your student athletes … [and] to have your women’s players show up for one rack of dumbbells, is just completely unacceptable,” Rapinoe said to Congress.
 “Someone, at some point, thought to themselves that was okay.”

-Emmert told NCAA committee members Tuesday that he will call for an independent investigation of the situation at the women’s tournament, according to a letter to the committee obtained by The Post.
-But he has not yet announced that review publicly.
+Emmert told NCAA committee members Tuesday that he will call for an independent investigation of the situation at the women’s tournament, according to a letter to the committee obtained by The Post, but has not yet announced that review publicly.
+Minnesota Sen. Tina Smith sent a letter to Emmert Tuesday echoing calls for the independent investigation.

 Scrutiny from Congressional Democrats could eventually pressure the NCAA to make the results of the review public.